-After passing between two large old jak trees (Artocarpus integrifolia) the carriage should turn off to the right and drive round, skirting the great lawn (G) on the left, and passing on the right (0) trees of Indian cork (Millingtonia hortensis) with sweet-scented white flowers, Cerbera Odollam, the "Gon-kaduru" of the Sinhalese, and cinnamon (Cinnamomum zeylanicum), of which there are many old trees about the Gardens.
-The modest monument erected as a cenotaph to Mr. G. Gardner, the Brazilian traveller, Superintendent of the Gardens from 1844 to 1849, may be now visited.
+After passing between two large old jak trees (Artocarpus integrifolia) the carriage should turn off to the right and drive round, skirting the great lawn (G) on the left, and passing on the right (O) trees of Indian cork (Millingtonia hortensis) with sweet-scented white flowers, Cerbera Odollam, the "Gon-kaduru" of the Sighalese, and cinnamon (Cinnamomum zeylanicum), of which there are many old trees about the Gardens.
+The modest monument erected as a cenotaph to Mr. G. Gardner, the Brazilian traveller, Superintendent of the Gardens from 1844 to 1849, is now reached.
 A brass tablet bears a Latin inscription to his memory.
 The broad road leading up to the building is bordered by some magnificent trees, the "Golu-mora" (Pometia eximia); "Bulu" (Terminalia Belerica), with its remarkably buttressed trunk, the fruits (one of the sorts of myrobalans of commerce) valuable for tanning; "kottamba," or country almond (Terminalia Catappa), with grandly spreading branches, and much planted for shade and for its edible seeds; "nuga" (Ficus laccifera), affording an inferior caoutchouc, &c.
 From the monument (erected 1855), where are seats, pretty views are obtained in several directions.

-Before following the straight monument road leading hence, the visitor should first inspect (in P) a specimen of the Coco-de-mer, or double coconut
+Before following the straight monument road leading hence, the visitor should first inspect (in P) a specimen of the Coco-de-mer, or double cocoanut

-(Lodoicea Sechellarum).
-This extraordinary palm-the fruit of which, found floating on the waves of the Indian Ocean or washed up on the shores of Ceylon and the Maldives, was known for centuries before the tree itself-grows in one or two small islands only of the Seychelles group, where it is now protected.
-Our plant, which is a male, is now nearly 44 years old; it first flowered in 1890.
-The growth is extremely slow, a single leaf being annually sent up, and the stem is scarcely yet visible: as this palm attains frequently a height of 100 feet, it must live to a vast age.
-The nut takes ten years to ripen, and the seed (which is the largest known) a year or longer to germinate.2 Near this palm should also be observed trees of Parkia biglandulosa, of Malaya, with curious pendulous globes of crowded flowers; Balsam of Peru (Toluifera Pereiræ), which, in spite of its name, comes from Central America; the mammee apple of the West Indies (Mammea americana); the calabash tree (Crescentia Cujete), the Moreton Bay chestnut (Castanospermum australe), and the curious Inocarpus edulis, the "ivi" or chestnut of the Pacific Islands.
+(Lodoicea Sechellarum).1 This extraordinary palm, the fruit of which, found floating on the waves of the Indian Ocean or washed up on the shores of Ceylon and the Maldives, was known for centuries before the tree itself, grows in one or two small islands only of the Seychelles group, where it is now protected.
+Our plant is now nearly 40 years old; the growth is extremely slow, a single leaf being annually sent up, and no stem is yet visible : as this palm attains frequently a height of 100 feet, it must live to a vast age.
+The nut takes ten years to ripen, and the seed (which is the largest known) a year or longer to germinate.
+Near this palm should also be observed trees of Parkia biglandulosa, of Malaya, with curious pendulous globes of crowded flowers; mahogany (Swietenia Mahogani); balsam of Peru (Toluifera Pereiræ), which, in spite of its name, comes from Central America; the mammee apple of the West Indies (Mammea americana); the calabash tree (Crescentia Cujete), the Moreton Bay chestnut (Castanospermum australe), the lemon-scented cinnamon (Cinnamomum citriodorum), and the curious Inocarpus edulis, the "ivi" or chestnut of the Pacific Islands.

-On either side of the road are Sinhalese and exotic trees and shrubs of interest.
+On either side of the monument road are Sighalese and exotic trees and shrubs of interest.
 Attention may be specially called to some fine conifers; Agathis (Dammara) robusta, the kauri pine of Queensland, Agathis obtusa of the New Hebrides, and Araucaria Cookii from New Caledonia.
-There may be also noticed (in P) the "hal" (Vateria acuminata), which affords an excellent copal or white Dammar resin; the "Hora" (Dipterocarpus zeylanicus), a characteristic tree of the lower forests of Ceylon, to which it is peculiar; and the "Dambu" (Eugenia Gardneri), a handsome example of a very large genus of forest trees remarkable in Ceylon for the beautiful crimson and orange tints of their young foliage.
-On the left hand side (in G) may be observed a specimen of Paraguay tea (Ilex paraguensis), largely cultivated in S. America; and behind is a fine-foliaged tree, the "wal-kekuna" (Ostodes zeylanica), covered in February with sweet-scented flowers.
+A young tree of the true banyan (Ficus bengalensis), so common in the dry districts of India, will be found rather further back (in P), where should also be noted the "hal" ( Vateria acuminata), which affords an excellent copal or white dammar resin; the "Hora" (Dipterocarpus zeylanicus), a characteristic tree of the lower forests of Ceylon, to which it is peculiar; and the "Dambu," Eugenia Gardneri, a handsome example of a very large genus of forest trees remarkable in Ceylon for the beautiful crimson and orange tints of their young foliage.
+On the left hand side (in M) may be observed specimens of the Kât of Arabia (Catha edulis) and of Paraguay tea (Ilex paraguayensis), both tea-substitutes largely cultivated in their respective regions ; and behind is a finefoliaged tree, the "wal-kekuna" (Ostodes zeylanica), covered in February with sweet-scented flowers.